MarianaAzedo/bugtracker-cbwa/README.md

 - issues

-app.get('/issues', issues.getUserController); // get issues
+get issues /issues
-app.get('/issues/:slug', issues.getIssue); // get issues by name
-app.get('/projects/:slug/issues', issues.getByProject); //get issues by project
+get issues by name /issues/:slug get issues by project /projects/:slug/issues add (post) issues /projects/:slugtitle/issues
-app.post('/projects/:slugtitle/issues', issues.postController); //add issues

 - Comments

-app.post('/issues/:slugtitle/comments', comments.postComment); // add comments
-app.get('/issues/:slugtitle/comments', comments.getAll); // get all comments
-app.get('/issues/:slugtitle/comments/:commentId', comments.getComment); // get comments by ID
+add (post) comments /issues/:slugtitle/comments get all comments /issues/:slugtitle/comments get comments by ID /issues/:slugtitle/comments/:commentId

 ## Changelog

+- Oct 24, 2020 - start project CBWA
-- Oct 29, 2020 - create user key.
+- Oct 29, 2020 - create user key
 - Nov 16, 2020 - reject
-- Nov 24, 2020 - not be able to duplicate users (based on email), not be able to duplicate projects based on SLUG, not be able to add any item without all the fields.
+- Nov 23, 2020 - not be able to duplicate users (based on email), not be able to duplicate projects based on SLUG, not be able to add any item without all the fields.
+- Nov 24, 2020 - Docker-ise the application, Add in email notifications.

 ## Roadmap

 Project is: _in progress_.

 - Start working on frontend
-- Docker-ise the application
 - Start unit testing
 - Add in issue linking (blocking, blocks, relates to, etc)
 - Add in due dates
-- Add Watchers of an issue (who wants updates on the status of issues/projects)
+- Add Watchers of an issue
-- Add in email notifications

 ## Author_info